Morsel/morsel-api/doc/API-Docs.md

 * [\<Followable\>](#followable)

 ## GET `/cuisines` - Cuisines
-Returns the list of Cuisines
+Returns the list of Cuisines. `tags_count` returns the number of tagged taggables for the Cuisine.

 __Request Behaviors__
 * [Public](#public)